The Bossy Kitchen

 • 💬 Comments

 I am pleased to finally share with you a recipe that is the closest to my heart.
 The recipe comes from my grandmother, Herta, who used to make it very often.
+She made these bars using walnuts from the walnut tree growing in the backyard and rose hip jam she was making from scratch.

 Old back yard picture

 I know it doesn't mean anything to you, but for me, that image is the same as the memories I have of the summers spent in that part of the world while growing up.
+One of my favorite pictures is the one below with the walnuts on the grass.

 Walnuts on the grass

-This recipe is Hungarian, but it was adopted by many generations of Romanians, Hungarians, and Saxons living in Transylvania.
+This dessert recipe is Hungarian, but it was adopted by many generations of Romanians, Hungarians, and Saxons living in Transylvania.
 You can also find it under different names.

+My grandmother was German, so she called this recipe Szekler Kuchen.
+Schneider Kuchen is another name for this delicious dessert.
 In Hungarian, it is called Londoni Szelet; in Romanian, it is called either Prajitura London or Prajitura cu gem si nuca.

 The bars have three layers: a delicious shortbread crust, a layer of jam, and a layer of meringue and walnuts, all baked to perfection.